RamonSchmitt/other_worlds/README.md

 An app to find out which planets revolve around distant stars.

-Using ReactJS, Redux and Material-UI.
+Using ReactJS, Redux, lodash and Material-UI.

 ## Getting Started